trinker/textreadr/README.md

 **textreadr** is but one package used in the text analysis (often the first package used).
 It pairs nicely with a variety of other text munging and analysis packages.
-In the example below I show just a few other package pairings that are used to extract case names (e.g., "Jones
+In the example below I show just a few other package pairings that are used to extract case names (e.g., “Jones
 v.
-State of New York") from a [Supreme Court Database Code Book](http://scdb.wustl.edu/_brickFiles/2012_01/SCDB_2012_01_codebook.pdf).
+State of New York”) from a [Supreme Court Database Code Book](http://scdb.wustl.edu/_brickFiles/2012_01/SCDB_2012_01_codebook.pdf).
 I demonstrate pairings with [**textshape**](https://github.com/trinker/textshape),